-- a) Prepare two sets of samples for testing: two treated samples and two untreated samples. - b) Label each flask respectively: 1.U, 2.U, 1.T, 2.T U=Untreated, T=Treated - c) Weigh each flask and record each weight to 0.01g. - d) Place a representative sample of 1.50g per flask in the correctly labeled flask. - e) Add 300 ml of distilled water in each flask. - f) Close the 4 flasks with stoppers and place them in a standing position on the shaking machine.
+- b) Label each flask respectively: 1.U, 2.U, 1.T, 2.T U=Untreated, T=Treated - c) Weigh each flask and record each weight to 0.01 g. - d) Place a representative sample of 1.50g per flask in the correctly labeled flask. - e) Add 300 ml of distilled water in each flask. - f) Close the 4 flasks with stoppers and place them in a standing position on the shaking machine.
 Ensure that each flask is secured in its position.
 The shaking motion is from side to side.